usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `f2671db12f28b6884ba26d117add0e97`
 - :material-text: **Run description:** This is the mopup run and uses all determination requests from all teams.
-The documents are represented as vectors in a plane, along with the queries, based on the termdoc matrix.
-The cosine similarities are taken between each document.
-This results in a value between 0 and 1, which we use directly for the probability.

 ---
 #### URS222A2